 The Concerns of Negotiation

-There are two concerns that a person has:
+There are two concerns that a person has when negotiating:

 - Outcome of the agreement

-- Concern for the present and future relationship with the other party
+- Present and future relationship with the other party

 The Types of Negotiation Styles

 Every person has their own approach when dealing with another person.
-By understanding your style and that of your opponent’s, you can lead your discussion to a more fruitful conclusion.
-Broadly, negotiation is categorised into two types, soft and hard negotiation.
+Understanding your and your opponent’s styles can lead your discussion to a more fruitful conclusion.
+Broadly, negotiation is categorized into two types: soft and hard negotiation.

 According to the book “Getting to Yes” by Roger Fisher, negotiation can be broadly divided into categories, Hard Negotiation and Soft Negotiation.